enonic/old-xp-doc/doc/reference/toolbox/index.rst

     		reindex            Reindex content in search indices for the given repository and branches. reprocess          Reprocesses content in the repository.
-    		restore            Restores a snapshot of a previous state of the repository. set-replicas       Set the number of replicas in the cluster. snapshot           Stores a snapshot of the current state of the repository. upgrade            Upgrade a dump to the current version.
+    		restore            Restores a snapshot of a previous state of the repository. set-read-only      Toggle read-only mode for server or single repository set-replicas       Set the number of replicas in the cluster. snapshot           Stores a snapshot of the current state of the repository. upgrade            Upgrade a dump to the current version.
 The upgraded files will be written to <dumpFolderName>_upgraded_<version>